kgateway-dev/kgateway/docs/content/guides/integrations/cert_manager/_index.md

 aws route53 change-resource-record-sets --hosted-zone-id $ROUTE53_ZONE_ID --change-batch "$RS"
 ```

-### Using AWS key pair
+### Using an AWS key pair

 #### Provide AWS account details to cert-manager

-We will need to add the access keys as a kubernetes secret, so that cert-manager can access them:
+Add the access keys as a Kubernetes secret, so that cert-manager can access them:

 ```shell
 export ACCESS_KEY_ID=...